 - The majority of people said they attend events either 2 times per month (31%) or less than 2 times per month (25%), while 3/4th of the people who said they attend between 2 events per month to 3-5 per week said they want to attend more events

-Our solution to the problem of a disconnect between the number of great events provided by the University of Michigan, and the number of students attending them is Mvents, a location-based application that utilizes a suggestion system to connect its users with events and experiences that they are guaranteed to enjoy.
-Mvents first prompts the user to fill out a user profile that asks each user to input or import their interests, time commitments, and friend.
-The application will then ask the user whether or not they would like to attend certain events based on their location and what they entered into their profile.
-For example, if you are interested in sports, and you have specified that you are free on Saturdays, the system would ask you, “Would you like to attend the Michigan Football Game?”
-When prompted this question, you would also see the number of friends who also showed interested in attending this event, the event details, like time, location, description, etc, and if there is a cost associated with the event.
-These suggestions help to relieve any pain caused by information overload and wasted time searching for events that the user wants to attend.
+Our solution to the problem of a disconnect between the number of great events provided by the University of Michigan and the number of students attending them is Mvents, a location-based application that utilizes a suggestion system to connect its users with events and experiences that they are guaranteed to enjoy.
+Mvents first prompt the user to fill out a user profile that asks each user to input or import their interests, time commitments, and friends.
+The application will then ask the user whether they would like to attend certain events based on their location and what they entered into their profile.
+For example, if you are interested in sports and specified that you are free on Saturdays, the system would ask you, “Would you like to attend the Michigan Football Game?”
+When prompted this question, you would also see the number of friends who also showed interest in attending this event, the event details, time, location, description, etc., and if there is a cost associated with the event.
+These suggestions help relieve any pain caused by information overload and waste time searching for events that the user wants to attend.
 After attending an event, Mvents will prompt its users to rate their experience at the event and venue.
-These ratings will help create quality assurance of events and venues so other users know that they can also expect to have a high-quality experience at a recurring event or events hosted at the same location.
-Users will also have the possibility of sharing their experiences with their social networks, either internally on the platform or externally on other social media platforms.
-This way, other users and potential users of Mvents can see all of the high-quality and memorable experiences that other people are having on the platform and can also participate in the life changing experiences that Mvents can provide them.
+These ratings will help create quality assurance of events and venues.
+Hence, other users know that they can also expect to have a high-quality experience at a recurring event or event hosted at the same location.
+Users will also have the possibility of sharing their experiences with their social networks, either internally or externally, on other social media platforms.
+This way, other users and potential users of Mvents can see all of the high-quality and memorable experiences that other people are having on the platform and can also participate in the life-changing experiences that Mvents can provide.

 Business Model Canvas

 For the interface, we worked through some ideas about the user experience, the usability of the application, and the application’s screen flow.
-Taking the best ideas from our group meetings, I began to design the interface starting with paper prototypes of the main features of the application, which included the calendar view and event card views.
-From these paper prototypes, I proceeded to mock up three interfaces using Adobe Illustrator.
+Taking the best ideas from our group meetings, I began to design the interface, starting with paper prototypes of the application’s main features, which included the calendar view and event card views.
+From these paper prototypes, I proceeded to mock-up three interfaces using Adobe Illustrator.

 Application Flow Chart

 Once we figured out how the application was going to work on a fundamental level, and which pages needed to be designed/programmed, we began to design and develop the application.
-We started to connect the backend system the our developer had been working on to the front end interface that I had been designing.
-After designing the screens, and putting what we could into Xcode, we made a Protio.io Prototype to help show how our application works.
+We started to connect the back-end system that our developer had been working on to the front end interface that I had been designing.
+After designing the screens, and putting what we could into Xcode, we made a Protio.io Prototype to show how our application works.

-Our developer initially worked with me to understand the layout of the application, and how all the screens connected and worked together.
-Then we started making very basic versions of the screen in Xcode, the platform used to make the iOS applications.
-Once each screen was in place, Tarth connected the buttons, text fields and other competes to the back end programming so that the application would work.
+Our developer initially worked with me to understand the layout of the application and how the screens would be connected.
+We started making the first versions of the screen in Xcode, the platform used to make the iOS applications.
+Once each screen was in place, Parth connected the buttons, text fields, and other components to the back end programming so that the application would work.

-We used the JTApple Calendar, which is an open source calendar library.
+We used the JTApple Calendar, which is an open-source calendar library.
 Using this library helped us to implement the calendar view.
-We also used Firebase as our backend database to store the users’s information and provide a login/signup authentication service.
-Once our developer learned how to use these services, the basic implementation of them in our prototype went relatively smoothly without any particular challenging bugs.
+We also used Firebase as our back-end database to store the users’ information and provide a login/signup authentication service.
+Once our developer learned how to use these services, our prototype’s basic implementation went relatively smoothly without any particular challenging bugs.